keboola/connection-docs/storage/byodb/external-buckets/index.md

 Once you are done, click **Register Bucket** to start using it.

 #### BigLake tables
-Keboola does not support External tables in general but only [BigLake tables](https://cloud.google.com/bigquery/docs/create-cloud-storage-table-biglake).
+Keboola generaly does not support external tables, except for [BigLake tables](https://cloud.google.com/bigquery/docs/create-cloud-storage-table-biglake).
 Please ensure the table you are using is of this type.
-External tables of other types do not work in transformations and workspaces due permissions issue.
+External tables of other types do not work in transformations and workspaces due to permission issues.

-Please make sure, that you can perform `SELECT * FROM <table> LIMIT 1` query on your created BigLake table.
+Please ensure that you can perform a `SELECT * FROM <table> LIMIT 1` query on your created BigLake table.
 Keboola checks this during the registration process.
-If the `SELECT` fails, table is skipped.
+If the `SELECT` fails, the table is skipped.

-The only exceptions are tables with `require_hive_partition_filter=true`.
-Such configuration on BigLake tables is supported by Keboola, but `SELECT` operations (like Data preview) will fail.
+The only exceptions are tables configured with `require_hive_partition_filter=true`.
+Such configurations on BigLake tables are supported by Keboola, but `SELECT` operations (like Data Preview) will fail.
 This is expected behavior.
-You can still use these tables in your Workspaces and Transformations, but with appropriate `WHERE` conditions.
+You can still use these tables in your workspaces and transformations, but appropriate `WHERE` conditions are necessary.

 ### Considerations